open-vsx/publish-extensions/docs/external_contribution_request.md

 ## Issue body

-Please consider publishing the extension to the OpenVSX registry.

-We are running the Web version of VS Code at Gitpod.
-The problem is, that only Microsoft products like VS Code may use the MS VS Code extensions Marketplace, so we must use Open VSX instead.
-It is a vendor neutral alternative.
-Also, products like VSCodium, Theia, code-server many other projects are using the registry to allow their users to install extensions.

-Here's a couple of words about why it might not be the best idea to let someone from the community add this extension to [open-vsx/publish-extensions](https://github.com/open-vsx/publish-extensions): https://github.com/open-vsx/publish-extensions#when-to-add-an-extension.
+Unfortunately MS prohibits usages of MS marketplace by any other products or redistribution vsix files from it.
+Because of it we kindly ask you to take the ownership of your namespace in [OpenVSX](https://open-vsx.org/) and publish there as well.

+OpenVSX is a vendor neutral alternative to MS marketplace used by all other derivatives of VS Code like [VSCodium](https://vscodium.com/), [Gitpod](gitpod.io), [OpenVSCode](https://github.com/gitpod-io/openvscode-server), [Theia](https://theia-ide.org/) based IDEs, and so on.

-The docs for publishing the extension are here: https://github.com/eclipse/openvsx/wiki/Publishing-Extensions.
+The docs for publishing the extension are [here](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions).
 Technically this should be straightforward.
-You basically must get a token and call `ovsx publish` with it.
-For example, this is how RedHat publishes their java extension: redhat-developer/vscode-java@ff51dbf/Jenkinsfile#L73-L82
+You get a token and call `ovsx publish` with it.
+For example, this is how RedHat publishes their Java extension: [redhat-developer/vscode-java@ff51dbf/Jenkinsfile#L73-L82](https://github.com/redhat-developer/vscode-java/blob/5d4f8d58b8e919534800ca7bc41e8513c288f573/Jenkinsfile#L78-L82)

+[Here](https://github.com/PeterWone/vsc-print/pull/121) is also an example PR that contributes a release GitHub Action which can publish to GitHub, MS and OpenVSX at the same time.
+Let @filiptronicek or @akosyakov know if you are open to a PR contributing such GitHub Action.
+They would gladly help out, even if there are just some questions or suggestions.

+Gitpod as well supports open-source developers by providing unlimited access to their platform.
+Feel free to reach out via https://www.gitpod.io/docs/professional-open-source